View on GitHub

 Usage

-fast-iterable have some neat operations already implements.
+fluent-iterable have some neat operations already implements.
 If you want to Click here for the Full API Reference.

 Basics

 ECMAScript introduced support for iterables and generator functions with version ES6 and their asynchronous counterparts with version ES2018.
 It has introduced an abstraction over sequential iterators (arrays, maps, generators, etc), enabling us to implement solutions regardless of the actual type of the iterable collection.
 It is especially powerful when using in tandem with generator functions to avoid storing all items in memory when its avoidable.
-The API provided by fast-iterable reads the elements of the underlying iterable only when needed and stops reading elements as soon as the result is determined.
+The API provided by fluent-iterable reads the elements of the underlying iterable only when needed and stops reading elements as soon as the result is determined.

 To get started with the fluent API, you need to translate the iterable (can be any object with Symbol iterator or asyncIterator defined) into either a FluentIterable using fluent() or a FluentAsyncIterable using fluentAsync().